SAFETY AND RESPONSIBILITY

 - Always stay in control, and be able to stop or avoid other people or objects.

 - People ahead of you have the right of way.
 It is your responsibility to avoid them.

-- You must not stop where you obstruct a trail or are not visible from above.
+- You must never stop where you obstruct a trail, or are not visible from above.

 - Always use devices to help prevent runaway equipment.

 - Observe all posted signs and warnings.
 Keep off closed trails and out of closed areas.

 * Slow zones are intended for the safety of skiers/riders, please respect them.
 Disregard of areas marked on the trail map and of posted slow signs will result in loss of lift privileges.